velt-js/velt-mcp-installer/README.md

 1. Confirming your project directory
 2. Providing your Velt API key and auth token
 3. Selecting features (or typing SKIP for CLI-only mode)
+4. Choosing VeltProvider location
+5. Choosing corner position for all Velt features
-4. Reviewing the implementation plan (guided mode)
+6. Reviewing the implementation plan (guided mode)
-5. Approving and executing the plan
+7. Approving and executing the plan

 ## 🔧 Configuration